-This subsection explains the procedures for verifying emergent bilingual identification status and enrolling a student in the bilingual or ESL education program who has transferred from another Texas public school.
+This subsection explains the procedures for verifying emergent bilingual student identification status and enrolling a student in the bilingual or ESL education program who has transferred from another Texas public school.

-The procedures below must be completed within the first four weeks of a student's transfer to and enrollment in a Texas public school.
+The procedures below must be completed within the first four calendar weeks of a student's transfer to and enrollment in a Texas public school.

-- 1. District personnel shall obtain the student records from the sending district, including the Home Language Survey and supporting LPAC documentation.
+- 1. District personnel shall obtain the student records from the sending district, including the home language survey (HLS) and supporting LPAC documentation.
 Multiple attempts to obtain records shall be documented in writing. - 2.
 If the sending district cannot find the original HLS, a new HLS should not be administered if there is sufficient LPAC documentation, such as Texas English Language Proficiency Assessment System (TELPAS) scores and/or TSDS PEIMS data, from the sending district that shows the student was identified as emergent bilingual. - 3.
-The LPAC convenes to analyze the student records from the sending district, determine whether the student was previously identified as emergent bilingual, recommend continuation of program services, as appropriate, and ensure that documented parental approval for program participation has been obtained. - 4.
-Once documented parental approval has been confirmed by the LPAC, district personnel assign the student the appropriate bilingual or ESL program type code and parental permission code in the attendance accounting system.
-The date of the student's enrollment from another Texas public school is the start date for continued program services if the student has been previously identified and served in Texas.
+The LPAC convenes to analyze the student records from the sending district, determine whether the student was previously identified as emergent bilingual, recommend continuation of program services, as appropriate, and ensure that documented parental approval for program participation has been obtained.

-&lt;sup>163 To find the appropriate codes to use, consult the program type code tables available at https://tealprod.tea.state.tx.us/TWEDS/66/283/502/0/CodeTable.
+163 To find the appropriate codes to use, consult the program type code tables available at https://tealprod.tea.state.tx.us/TWEDS/66/283/502/0/CodeTable.
 Search the C175 code table for bilingual program type codes and the C176 code table for ESL program type codes.
 Search the C093 code table for parental permission codes.